 Most creditors and vendors will check your business credit report before making critical decisions about your business.
 That evaluation criterion is based heavily on the applicant’s business credit score.
 Your ability to establish a sound credit profile and score will allow business credit grantors to evaluate the creditworthiness to determine whether or not to issue credit.
 The more established the business credit profile, the more options the business will have to obtain credit, loans, and leases without the use of personal guarantees.
 It is not easy to do this, but yet it is not impossible.

 By not having an established business credit profile and score will get an owner DECLINED for credit and financing.
 Please be advised that there are no federal regulations that require the lenders notify the business owner for their reason for denial, so most never know.

+When your business credit and profile is established correctly, it can be built without a personal credit check.
 Business credit can quickly be obtained regardless of personal credit quality.
-Plus most business credit can be obtained without the owner taking on personal liability, or a personal guarantee.
-This means in case of default, the business owner’s personal assets can’t be pursued.
+Additionally, most business credit can be obtained without the owner taking on personal liability or a personal guarantee.
+This means in case of default, the business owner’s personal assets cannot be pursued.